-Learn your body -
+Learn your body

 Learn your body - learn what it feels like, learn what your normal is

+I knew I was pregnant about 2 weeks after conceiving.
+I knew what normal period camps felt like.
+I knew how my breasts normally felt during my cycle.
+When I was just under a week out of my normal period and my breasts became extremely sensitive (this was not normal at all), I knew I was pregnant.
 I will say we were trying to conceive, so I was hyper aware and looking for any sign.
 I do think now being through it once, I can recognize the signs if we weren't trying to conceive but I became pregnant.

-I was confident when I went in knowing something didn't feel right when I was having round ligament pain.
-At the time I didn't know what it was, but that's something was certainly different.
-Hey remember doctors writing it off that it was a big deal, or that it wasn't n't portion of the as people.
-As I understand it was.
+I was confident when I went into the doctor knowing something didn't feel right.
+It turned out that I was having round ligament pain.
+At the time, I didn't fully understand what it was, but I could definitely tell that something was certainly off..
+I remember doctors writing it off that it was no big deal, or that the pain was quick and would go away.
 But let me tell you it was hard.
 Hard to walk much less breathe for about a week and a half.
+I was later informed that.
+This would probably come back in my 35th week of pregnancy.
+That was accurate.
+Fortunately, having gone through it once and learning how to cope made the second time less painful.
+I can go into more depth on this in a separate article.

-You take one thing away from this know that your body is amazing and is capable of so many things.
+If you take one thing away from this know that your body is amazing and is capable of so many things.
 You simply have to get out of its way.

 Next